 A connected classroom is a learning environment that is open to the outside world.
-It’s where students are engaged in real life, authentic learning starting in their own classroom and extends to reach other global learners.
+It’s where students are engaged in real life, authentic learning.
+This learning starts in their own classroom and extends to reach other global learners.

 If you’re teaching in or transitioning to a 1:1 model (one connected device per student), it can be simple to create a culture of connectivity in your classroom.
-Connecting your students with others around the globe helps your students break down the walls that traditionally exist in the classroom to build bridges to other people, countries, and cultures.
+Connecting your students with others around the globe can help your students break down the walls that traditionally exist in the classroom.
+This allows “bridges” to other people, countries, and cultures to be built.

 Examples of a how you can create a connected classroom include video conferencing applications, social media, and blogging.
 Start small!
 While it might sound daunting to connect your classroom to the outside world, there are a variety of small ways to make a big impact on your students’ learning.
 Use an existing project to jump into a small, one-off, or simple global connection.

 One way to do this is through video chat software such as Skype or Google Hangouts.
-There are many projects that already exist through these applications that you can tap into that will connect your classroom to another one around the globe.
+There are many projects that already exist through these applications.
+You can tap into those that will connect your classroom to another one around the globe.

 When each student has a connected device, it can be simple to integrate a culture of connectivity to the outside world into your curriculum.
 Even if your classroom is not 1:1, you can still connect to other classrooms using a shared computer.
 The easiest way to do this is through video conferencing.
 You can find more ideas about how to use video conferencing in your classroom here.